 The actress Glenn Close, a well-known mental health advocate, said,

 “What mental health needs is more sunlight, more candor, and more unashamed conversation.” -Glenn Close

 This is so very true – and a perfect time to recognize that is now.
 Talking about how you feel, knowing you can do so, and understanding that you are not alone has always been important … and perhaps more so today.

 We see more than ever that housing is a critical factor supporting a person’s recovery from a serious mental illness.
 DePaul offers housing options of varying levels of independence in communities throughout Western and Central New York state.
-The range of options encompasses nearly 1,600 beds including licensed congregate treatment sites, apartment treatment programs, community residence-single room occupancy programs, supportive housing and transitional housing.
+The range of options encompasses nearly 1,600 beds including licensed congregate treatment sites, apartment treatment programs, community residence-single room occupancy programs, and supportive housing.

 As the COVID-19 pandemic and these unprecedented times continue, stable housing combined with other community-based supports is a foundational piece of the equation, helping people manage their symptoms and remain connected to families, social networks, communities, and future goals such as employment and educational opportunities.
 Overwhelmingly positive outcomes see people steadily moving on to more independent levels of care.
 In addition, costs are far lower than the alternatives which sadly may include the revolving door of incarceration, hospitalization, and homelessness.